wjzhengsh/blockchain/dashboard.md

 Click the **Add Peers** button at the upper right to add peer nodes to your network.
 In the pop-up "Add Peers" panel, select the number and size of peer nodes you want to add.

 ### Storage
+{: #storage}

-**Figure 4** shows the "Storage" tab that displays the storage usage status:
+**Figure 4** shows the "Storage" tab that displays your network's storage consumption.

 ![Storage tab in Overview screen](images/monitor_storage_starter.png "Storage") *Figure 4.
 Storage*

+The "Resources" diagram displays the storage space that peers and certificate authorities use.
+All the organizations that you create or invite to your network are included in this pool.
+The organizations that consume resources are listed on the screen in the second bullet.

+The ordering service consumes storage from a separate resource pool.
+Your ordering service might consume more resources when members of the network create new channels and generate new blocks of transactions.

 ## Members
 {: #members}